 - Behavioral: crisis management and re-integration of students with behavioral needs back into the classroom as quickly as possible so that they can continue to learn

 - Academic: generating and implementing specially designed instruction that is aligned with and enriches the grade-level curriculum

-- Mental health: treatment planning and provision of individualized therapeutic services for students with emotional challenges
+- Mental health: treatment planning and provision of individualized therapeutic services for youth

 - Commercially Sexually Exploited Children (CSEC) Outreach – King County